EhsanMoallaee/divar-clone-expressjs/README.md

 ## Environment Variables

+To run this project,first you will need to create three .env files as:
+.env.test
+.env.development
+.env.production
-To run this project, you will need to add the following environment variables to your .env file.
+in the root of the project folder and then add the following environment variables to your .env files with your own data:
-(Kavenegar is an Iranian sms service provider)

 `PORT`